All International Airlines entering Belize lands at the Belize Philip Goldson International Airport just outside Belize City, (BZE)

 Local currency is the Belize Dollar, or BZ.
 One U.S. dollar is worth BZ$2.

-Visitors returning to the United States are permitted a $400 duty-free tax exemption per person.
+$400 duty-free tax exemption per person will be permitted to visitors returning to the United States.
 They can also return with 200 cigarettes, and citizens 21 years or older can bring back one quart of alcohol duty-free.

-Visitors returning to Canada are permitted a $300 duty-free tax exemption per person.
+Citizen returning to Canada will be permitted a $300 duty-free tax exemption.
 They can also return with 200 cigarettes and 1.1 liters of liquor duty-free.

 Visitors returning to the U.K. are permitted 200 cigarettes, one liter of spirits (must be 17 years or older), 2 liters of still table wine, 60ml of perfume, 250ml of toilet water and 145 British pounds worth of other goods including gifts and souvenirs duty-free.